testrc0091/health-insights/README.md

   it's not going to match arbitrary phrasing as well as an LLM would.
 This was a deliberate choice (no API key to manage, nothing ever leaves your device).
-- **No live Apple Health access.** See above — manual export import only.
+- **No live Apple Health access.** See above — manual export import only. scanning would require an added camera/scanning library.
-- **No camera barcode scanning.** Barcode lookup is a small manual-entry starter list;
-  scanning would require an added camera/scanning library.
 - **No cross-device sync.** Data lives in this browser's IndexedDB on this device.
   Use the JSON backup/restore to move data between devices — there's no server to sync